refinedev/refine/documentation/docs/useCheckboxGroup.md

 </div>
 <br/>

-As you can see, `useCheckboxGroup` fetches data from API with given `resource` endpoint name and then returns properly formatted `options` value for `<Checkbox.Group>` component.

 All we have to do is pass the `checkboxGroupProps` it returns to the `<Checkbox.Group>` component.

 `useCheckboxGroup` uses the `useList` hook for fetching data.
 Refer to [useList](#) hook for details.

 ## Options

 ### `resource`

 ```tsx